mlflow/mlflow/docs/source/quickstart.rst

 If you've not called ``set_tracking_uri`` or set the ``MLFLOW_TRACKING_URI`` environment variable to point to a remote tracking server, this **model** directory will be under the **mlruns** directory.

-For more information, including a list of supported model flavors and storing your own flavor, see :ref:`quickstart_drilldown_log_and_load_model`.
+For more information, including a list of supported model flavors and storing your own flavor, see :ref:`models_built-in-model-flavors`.

 Running a model from a specific training run
 --------------------------------------------